Skip to Content

 Because we didn’t want our stuff stolen while at the beach, we’d smartly left our suitcases, passports, airline tickets and all our money in the trunk of the locked car – now, gone.

-We had nothing on us but our skinny little bathing suits.
-(This was a few years ago when we could wear skinny little bathing suits.)
+We had nothing on us but our skimpy little bathing suits.
+(This was when we were younger and could wear skimpy little bathing suits.)

 We were like this couple – sort of – with just our bathing suits on